kuzzleio/kuzzle-admin-console/README.md

 $ npm run dev
 ```

-The BO is now accessible at the following URL: [http://localhost:3000](http://localhost:3000)
+The Admin Console is now accessible at the following URL: [http://localhost:3000](http://localhost:3000)